ZoneMinder/zoneminder/README.txt

   with bogus, meaningless or dangerous properties.
 This has been corrected to impose meaningful and valid settings.

 o    FIX - The Zone presets included in 1.22.0 were set to be a little too sensitive.
-They have been amended to make them have more of a range of sensitivity.

-o    FIX - Scripts are able to use a local zm.conf file in the current directory in preference to the installed system one.
+They have been amended to make them have more of a range of sensitivity. o    FIX - Scripts are able to use a local zm.conf file in the current directory in preference to the installed system one.
 This is most useful for zmupdate.pl but can apply to all scripts for testing.
 Previously this local file was used silently which may cause some confusion.
-A warning  is  now emitted if the installed zm.conf file is being overridden by a local one.

-o     FIX - The zmu tool crashed when querying zones.
-This has been  fixed  and more useful output emitted,  including  the dimensions of the zones.

-o    FIX - The 'message' email address was sometimes ignored and the 'email' address used instead.
+A warning is now emitted if the installed zm.conf file is being overridden by a local one. o    FIX - The zmu tool crashed when querying zones.
+This has been fixed and more useful output emitted, including the dimensions of the zones. o    FIX - The `message' email address was sometimes ignored and the `email' address used instead.
 This has been corrected. o    FIX - The zm_action.php file was a bit broken 1.22.0 particular when creating and deleting monitors.
-This has been fixed  and the file has been tidied up to make it easier  to maintain and understand.

-o     FIX  -  Some  references were maintained to free'  mysql query data.
+This has been fixed and the file has been tidied up to make it easier to maintain and understand. o     FIX  -  Some  references were maintained to free'  mysql query data.
 This has been fixed to use copies.